oppahansi/better_imports/README.md

 --silent          -s                                Disables results output in console.
 --relative                                          Converts all project package imports to relative project imports.
 --no-comments                                       Removes comments from import types / sections.
---trace                                             Prints all logging messages to console.
-Default is false.
+--trace                                             Prints extended logs to console.
+--dry-run                                           Prints the results of the run without writing it to the file.
 ```

 </details>